pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 ### Important Limitations

-- **No Historical Data** - Transactions are only recorded from the date you enable accounting forward.
+- **No Historical Data** - Transactions are only recorded from the date you configure your accounting codes forward.
 Past orders/payments/refunds are not backfilled.
 - **Premium Required** - If your Premium subscription lapses, no new transactions will be recorded (but existing transactions remain accessible).
 - **Immutable Records** - Once recorded, accounting transactions never change.
 If you modify account codes, only future transactions are affected.

 ## Best Practices for Accounting Transactions

-### Configure Before Enabling
+### Plan Your Account Structure

-Plan your account code structure completely before enabling the feature.
+Plan your account code structure completely before configuring codes.
 While you can change codes later, existing transactions won't be updated.

 ### Review Transaction Types